eyvind/sega-adapter/README.md

 supported the extra buttons.
 This was the [Joy2B+](https://github.com/ascrnet/Joy2Bplus) project.

-Suddenly, there was a reason to connect a controller with more than one joystick button on the Atari.
+Suddenly, there was a reason to connect a joystick with more than one button to an Atari.

 ### 8BitDo Retro Receiver for SEGA